kaimast/credb/doc/python/main.md

 # CreDB Python Documentation

-As you probably know by know, CreDB is a high-integrity datastore with an API that is similar to MongoDB.
+As you probably know by now, CreDB is a high-integrity datastore with an API that is similar to MongoDB.

 This detailed documentation wants to cover, in particular, the four main features not found in other datastores: policy enforcement, timeline inspection, witness generation, and protected function evaluation.